 Key Tip: An energy audit is an investment that pays for itself by identifying ways to save energy and money.

-Practical Tips for Implementing Retrofits
+Practical Tips for Implementing Energy Savings Retrofits

 - Prioritize Upgrades